BT passes 1 million subscriber mark for sports channels

-LONDON Aug 12 More than 1 million households have signed up to take the new sports service from Britain's telecom operator BT in what it said was an endorsement of the strategy to use pay-TV to protect its traditional business.
+LONDON More than 1 million households have signed up to take the new sports service from Britain's telecom operator BT (BT.L) in what it said was an endorsement of the strategy to use pay-TV to protect its traditional business.

-The 168-year-old BT has agreed to pay 246 million pounds ($382 million) per season to show 38 live soccer matches, putting it up against the dominant pay-TV group BSkyB which has the rights to 116 games per season.
+The 168-year-old BT has agreed to pay 246 million pounds per season to show 38 live football matches, putting it up against the dominant pay-TV group BSkyB which has the rights to 116 games per season.

 As part of its plan to defend its key broadband business, BT will supply the new sports channels free to its existing broadband customers who renew their contracts or to those who sign up as new customers for BT broadband.